pablo-icm/emm/content/publication/pedros-alio-predation-1995/index.md

 ---
-title: 'Predation by ciliates on a metalimnetic textitCryptomonas population: feeding rates, impact and effects of vertical migration'
+title: 'Predation by ciliates on a metalimnetic *Cryptomonas* population: feeding rates, impact and effects of vertical migration'
 authors:
 - Carlos Pedrós-Alió